smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 1. Resolve dependencies our application needs
 2. Register dependencies our application provides

 Enough with the words!
-First one little hickup, our Container needs to know how to create any dependency.
-For now lets avoid that problem and use a simple ``Func<T>`` like a Factory.
+First one little hiccup, our Container needs to know how to create any dependency.
+For now let's avoid that problem and use a simple ``Func<T>`` like a Factory.
 Okay, onto the code!

 {% highlight csharp %}